This is a quick example of how to restore a MySQL database dump of a single database.

 Step 3

-On your server, run the following command, replace the raw download link you obtained in the previous step:
+On your server, run the following command, and use the signed download link you obtained in the previous step (ensure you enclose it in double quotes as shown):

 Step 4